quotient-im/Quaternion/BUILDING.md

 As of now, Quaternion will build with `QQuickWidget` if Qt 5.12 is detected and with the legacy mechanism on lower versions.
-To override this you can pass `-DUSE_QQUICKWIDGET=ON` to the first (configuring) `cmake` invocation to force usage of `QQuickWidget` or `-DDISABLE_QQUICKWIDGET=ON` to force the legacy code.
+To override this you can pass `-DUSE_QQUICKWIDGET=ON` to the first (configuring) `cmake` invocation to force usage of `QQuickWidget` even with older Qt; or `-DDISABLE_QQUICKWIDGET=ON` to force usage of `QQuickView` with newer Qt (if need to do that because of a bug in `QQuickWidget` configuration, please file an issue at Quaternion).

-Further on the choice will be made (and an override handle provided) at runtime, depending on the detected Qt version.
+By now, `QQuickWidget` is considered stable and reliable.
+Once Qt 5.12 becomes the oldest supported version (likely in Quaternion 0.0.96), `QQuickView` mode will be entirely deprecated and later removed.

 ### Install
 In the root directory of the project sources: `cmake --build build_dir --target install`.

 If you use GNU Make, `make install` (with `sudo` if needed) will work equally well.

-### Package
-We're still somewhat short of packagers, so please step up and support your favourite system!

-#### Flatpak
+### Building as Flatpak
 If you run Linux and your distribution supports flatpak, you can easily build and install Quaternion as a flatpak package:

 ```bash